 Does Not Just Joints contain hormones or steroids / any chemical or synthetic ingredients?

 No. Not Just Joints is a high quality advanced dietary supplement, 100% guaranteed.
 It contains only ingredients the body needs and/or produces, at specific levels and in a precise combination, to support optimal joint health.

-As Not Just Joints is an all-in-one natural product it should be safe to take with these and most other pharmaceutical medications.
-However, as with all medications you should discuss taking this supplement with your physician.
+As Not Just Joints is an all-in-one natural product it should be safe to take with these and most other medications.
+However, as with all medications you should discuss taking this supplement with your doctor.
 We also recommend leaving a 3 - 4 hour gap between taking Not Just Joints and any prescription medication.